BobochD-Brew/battuta/README.md

     [assign](() => value_3(), "prop")
 ```

-for this to work some methods need to be implemented on the parent prototypes, by default Object instances define default implementations that can be overwriten, at least `insert` and `remove` need to be implemented
+for this to work some methods need to be implemented on the parent prototypes, by default Object instances define default implementations that can be overwritten, at least `insert` and `remove` need to be implemented

 this is an example in the case of threejs